marybokhan/GuessNumberApp/README.md

-# GuessNumberApp
+# Guess Number App

-A simple swift package created for learning purposes.
+A simple swift package created for learning purposes.\
 It's a CLI game where a computer thinks of a number and you try to guess the number.